OpenWaterFoundation/owf-infomapper-poudre/README.md

                                        in the repository so web application developers don't need to regenerate.
                                        This is being evaluated.
   web/                                 Location of assembled website files created by workflow steps.
-                                       Will be copied to InfoMapper assets. workflow/                            Command files and scripts to download and process data into maps and other information products, match menu organization.
+                                       Will be copied to InfoMapper 'assets/app' folder. workflow/                            Command files and scripts to download and process data into maps and other information products.
+Folders match menu organization.
 ```

 ## Application Menus and Corresponding Workflow ##